vekatze/neut/book/src/terms.md

 e2
 ```

-The available attributes are `unsafe-sized`, `unsafe-actual`, and `unsafe-integer`.
+The available attributes are `unsafe-sized` and `unsafe-actual`.
 Each of them corresponds to the same-named attribute without the `unsafe-` prefix in [function types](#x1-a1--xn-an---b), and grants the bound variable exactly what that attribute grants.

 ### Semantics